materdd/materdd.github.io/_posts/2016-2-23-Hello-World.md

 # Background
 I love fishing and I can't catch a fish at all sometimes.
 At that time, I'm wondering i can see inside of water.
-And I made a robot lure with a camera
+And I made a robot lure with a camera, but it can detect fishes only close to the camera.

 [<img src="{{ site.baseurl }}/images/fishing_1.jpg" alt="" style="width: 400px;"/>]({{ site.baseurl }}/)